TAMS-Group/camera_positioner/README.md

 camera_positioner
 ======

-This repository provides the positioning of a camera in tams' lab setup via apriltags.
+This package provides a continuous tf transform of a (movable) camera based on Apriltags detected in the image.

 ---